maya-a-iuga/Web-App-DevOps-Project/README.md

 By following these steps, you can effectively automate the provisioning of an AKS cluster with Terraform, ensuring reliability and consistency in infrastructure deployment.

+## Kubernetes Deployment to AKS

+### Deployment and Service Manifests
+Deploy the containerized application to a Kubernetes cluster, using Deployment and Service manifests.
+These manifests are defined as follows:
+- **Deployment Manifest**: Create a file named `application-manifest.yaml` to define the Deployment resource.
+Key configurations include:
+  - `replicas`: Specifies the desired number of pods to run, ensuring scalability and high availability.
+  - `selector`: Identifies the pods managed by the Deployment using labels.
+  - `containers`: Defines the container image and exposes port 5000 for communication.
+  - `strategy`: Implements Rolling Updates to ensure smooth application updates with minimal downtime.
+- **Service Manifest**: Within the same `application-manifest.yaml`, define a Service to facilitate internal communication.
+Configurations include:
+  - `selector`: Matches labels of pods created by the Deployment for efficient traffic routing.
+  - `ports`: Specifies TCP protocol on port 80 for internal communication within the cluster, targeting port 5000 of the container.
+  - `type`: Set to ClusterIP for internal service within the AKS cluster.

+## Deployment Strategy
+Rolling Updates is utilised as the deployment strategy for its benefits:
+- **Gradual Replacement**: Old instances are replaced one at a time for a smooth transition.
+- **Continuous Availability**: The application remains accessible to users throughout the update.
+- **Controlled Rollout**: Operators can control the update rate and monitor progress.
+- **Built-in Health Checks**: Kubernetes ensures new instances are healthy before proceeding with the update.

+## Testing and Validation
+After deployment, we validate the application's functionality and reliability through testing:
+- **Verification**: Confirm the status and details of deployed pods and services.
+- **Port Forwarding**: Initiate port forwarding to a local machine for efficient testing.
+- **Local Access**: Access the application locally at http://127.0.0.1:5000.
+- **Functional Testing**: Test all application features, such as the orders table and Add Order functionality.

+## Distribution to Internal Users
+To distribute the application company-wide, consider using Ingress.
+Ingress controllers allow you to manage more advance routing, domain-based access, and can be a powerful way to manage both internal and external traffic.
+However, setting up an Ingress involves provisioning a company domain, which can be a complex and costly process and so it is beyond the scope of this project.
+On the other hand, if the application was customer-facing rather than for internal use, using a Load Balancer service would be the preferred choice.
+This setup is especially suitable when serving the application to a broader audience, such as a public website or a customer portal.

 ## Contributors